jpgough/api-workshop/01-spring-boot/README.md

 * `GET /todos` Returns a list of todo items, initially the list will be empty
 * `POST /todos` Creates a todo item
 * `GET /todos/1` Returns the todo item with the ID 1
+* `GET /todos?done=false` Returns a list of todo items, excluding those that are already done
 * `DELETE /todos/1` Remove the todo item 1

 #### Design considerations